Tylenol/Acetaminophen ADHD and Autism Lawsuit

 Disorders Linked to Tylenol Use During Pregnancy

 Various agencies found potential risks associated with Tylenol use during pregnancy.
-Babies of mothers who took Tylenol while pregnant may develop:
+Babies born to mothers who took Tylenol while pregnant may develop:

 • ADHD